daguar/daguar.github.io/_posts/2014-03-17-etl-for-america.md

 - **Collaborate for God's sake!**: _EVERY_ organization dealing with data is dealing with these problems.
 And governments need to work together on this.
 This is where open source presents invaluable _process_ lessons for government: working collaboratively, and in the open, can float all boats _much_ higher than they currently are.

-Whether it's putting your scripts on GitHub, asking and answering questions on the [Open Data StackExchange](http://opendata.stackexchange.com/), or helping out others on [the Socrata support forums](http://support.socrata.com/forums) a way to change government.
+Whether it's putting your scripts on GitHub, asking and answering questions on the [Open Data StackExchange](http://opendata.stackexchange.com/), or helping out others on [the Socrata support forums](http://support.socrata.com/forums), collaboration is a key lever for this government technology problem.

 ### **Wanted: government data plumbers**